OK Google, How do I Optimise SEO for Voice?

 How to Adapt

-With changing user behaviours come different challenges for ecommerce platforms, especially with regards to SEO where traditional means could be ineffective at securing the rank that a text search would have given previously.
+With changing user behaviours come different challenges for ecommerce platforms.
+This is particularly prevalent with regards to SEO where traditional means could be ineffective at securing the text search rank.

 The fundamental principles of market exposure remain steadfast in this new environment.
 That said there are things that online businesses can do to adapt and thrive.
 Below are a few ways in which you can optimise your content for voice: